 The vice president for education will notify the team members and their faculty adviser of the award within two weeks after the nominations are accepted by the president.

 Student Team Members

-A suitable certificate for the home institutions will be given to the faculty advisers of the winning teams.
+A certificate for the home institution will be sent to the faculty adviser of each of the winning teams.